-KL and the southern part of the peninsula can be affected by mid summer smog coming up from the Indonesian islands further south.
+KL and the southern part of the peninsula up to Langkawi can be Occasionally affected by mid summer forest fire smog coming up from the Indonesian islands further south.

 The island of Langkawi is more rural and considerably quieter, much less commercial, with super beaches at their most popular in our winter and early spring months.
 Just a handful of hotels and limited restaurant choice / nightlife outside of the resorts.

 The peninsula east coast has an even more traditional Malay style, reserved with the main attraction the glorious beaches and the totally authentic small villages.
 This is also the location of Tioman, positioned just off the south east coast, a small island that has a real escapist appeal.
 This side of the peninsula is at its best April though to October, November to March can see heavy Monsoon rain and high sea swells.